Medicare Alternative Payment Models (APM)

 What is a MIPS Alternative Payment Model?

-If you’re in a specific type of APM called a MIPS APM and you are NOT excluded from MIPS (only Advanced APMs are excluded from MIPS), you may be scored using a special APM scoring standard.
+If you’re in a specific type of APM called a MIPS APM (select current year) and you are NOT excluded from MIPS (only Advanced APMs are excluded from MIPS), you may be scored using a special APM scoring standard.
 The APM scoring standard is designed to account for activities already required by the APM.
 For example, the APM scoring standard eliminates the need for MIPS clinicians to duplicate submission of Quality and Improvement Activity performance category data and allows them to focus instead on the goals of the APM.

 What is an All-Payer Advanced Alternative Payment Model?